-Professional relationship is an ongoing interaction that observes a set of established boundaries or limits that is deemed appropriate under governing standards.
-The midwife is sensitive to a woman's situation and purposefully engages with her using knowledge and skills with respect, compassion and kindness.
-In the relationship, the woman's rights and dignity are recognised and respected.
+Professional relationship is an ongoing interaction that observes a set of established boundaries or limits deemed appropriate under governing standards.
+The nurse is sensitive to a person's situation and purposefully engages with them using knowledge and skills with respect, compassion and kindness.
+In the relationship, the person's rights and dignity are recognised and respected.
 The professional nature of the relationship involves recognition of professional boundaries and issues of unequal power.

-Referral involves a midwife sending the woman to obtain an opinion or treatment from another health professional or entity.
-Referral usually involves the transfer (all or in part) of responsibility for the care of the woman, usually for a defined time and for a particular purpose, such as care that is outside the referring practitioner's expertise or scope of practice.
+Referral involves a nurse sending a person to obtain an opinion or treatment from another health professional or entity.
+Referral usually involves the transfer (all or in part) of responsibility for the care of the person, usually for a defined time and for a particular purpose, such as care that is outside the referring practitioner's expertise or scope of practice.